Arrival and Departure

 Please register immediately upon your arrival to campus, though no earlier than 3 p.m. on Sunday.

-Registration takes place between 3 and 5 p.m. in the lobby of Phelps Hall.
-Dinner will be from 5–6 p.m.
+Registration takes place between 3 and 5 p.m. in the lobby of Scott Hall.
 View our campus map to help find your way.

-You will receive several items at the registration desk, including your meal band (which you will need to wear to get into the dining hall), a campus map, a map of Holland and other materials and information about the week.
+You will receive several items at the registration desk, including your meal wristband (which you will need to wear to get into the dining hall), a campus map, and other materials and information about the week.

 Women and men will stay in separate campus residence wings.

 Unless you requested a single room and paid an additional fee, you will have a roommate.
 While we will try to honor them, roommate requests are not guaranteed.

 The staff of each residence hall includes Awakening staff members, who are Hope College student interns who will monitor residence halls.
 If your parents or guardians need to reach you for an important matter while you are at Hope, they should call the Awakening office at 616.395.7638 from 8 a.m. to 5 p.m.
 EST, and we will relay a message to you.
 In case of an emergency during non-business hours, they should call Hope College Campus Safety at 616.395.7000.
 This phone number is live 24/7 and someone is always answering the phone.
 If you lose your room key there will be a $20 charge to replace it.